ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 require message boundaries to function, each application layer protocol has defined its own framing.
-A Deframer allows an application to push this de-framing down into the interface, in order to transform an octet stream into a sequence of Content.
+A Deframer allows an application to push this de-framing down into the interface, in order to transform an octet stream into a sequence of Messages.

-Concretely, receiver-side de-framing allows a caller to provide the interface with a function that takes an octet stream, as provided by the underlying Protocol Stack, reads and returns a sigle Content of an appropriate type for the application and platform, and leaves the octet stream at the start of the next Content.
+Concretely, receiver-side de-framing allows a caller to provide the interface with a function that takes an octet stream, as provided by the underlying Protocol Stack, reads and returns a single Message of an appropriate type for the application and platform, and leaves the octet stream at the start of the next Message to deframe.
 It consists of a Deframer object with a single Action, Deframe.
 Since the Deframer depends on the protocol used at the application layer, it is bound to the Connection during the pre-establishment phase:

 Connection.DeframeWith(Deframer)

-Content := Deframer.Deframe(OctetStream, ...)
+Message := Deframer.Deframe(OctetStream, ...)

 # Setting and Querying of Connection Properties {#introspection}